Check the Word Count

 Before you submit, check to know if you have exceeded or are below the word count.

 If the word account is above the 10% leeway, reread and do away with redundant phrases or words.
-Do away with unnecessary quotations, enhance active voice usage and minimize case studies in your assignment.
+Do away with unnecessary quotations, enhance active voice usage, and minimize case studies in your assignment.

 If your assignment is under length, read again and look for areas that need additional attention.